arbenson/mrtsqr/README.md

 for the numerical routines.
 This introduces a mild-ineffiency into the code, which we explore by studying three different packages to use Hadoop with Python: dumbo, pydoop, and hadoopy.
+The feathers library, which supplements dumbo, is used for the full TSQR computation.
 Some C++ implementations are also provided in the `mrtsqr/cxx` directory.

 This package describes the code and experiments used in the paper